lalva224/Automate-AI-Invideo-V2/Downloads/Superior Energy/automate/README.md

 python downloaded_video.py
 (wait 30 seconds)

 4) Immediately afterwards upload_video.py is ran to upload it to youtube.
-This command will take several arguments, among them the name of the video, which will be in cwd. python upload_video.py --file="downloaded_video.mp4" --title="Superior Home Energy" --description="example" --keywords="Roofing, Windows" --category="22" --privacyStatus="public"
+This command will take several arguments, among them the name of the video, which will be in cwd.
+It's deleted from cwd right afterwards.

-5) Remove the video from cwd
-rm downloaded_video.mp4

-keep in mind the above commands will be ran every day on the EC2 instance.
-Once early in the morning to get 5 videos in the pre approval process.
-Then 3 times throughout the day to upload the video.
+5) .
+Bat file:
+file 1
+.script.py (5 times one of the other every morning)

+file 2
+.download_video.py
+.upload_video.py

+scheduled 3 times a day, need to find the best times to do so

+possible tags:
+People & Blogs (Category ID: 21): This category can encompass personal stories, experiences, and informative content related to home improvement, which aligns well with roofing and windows services.

+Howto & Style (Category ID: 24): If your ad includes tips, DIY advice, or informative content about roofing and window services, this category is a great fit.

+Science & Technology (Category ID: 26): If your ad emphasizes eco-friendly materials or innovative techniques used in roofing and window installations, this category could also be relevant.

+Education (Category ID: 25): If your ad focuses on educating viewers about the benefits of energy-efficient windows or storm recovery solutions, this category could work well.